briandenicola/eShopOnAKS/docs/deployment.md

 ```

 ## Optional Next Steps
 * :bulb: eShop has all configurations stored in as AKS Configmaps.
-How could these be replaced with Azure App Configuration?
+What needs to be completed to utilize Azure App Configuration instead?
 * :bulb: eShop is deployed with a [ISTIO Virtual Service](https://istio.io/latest/docs/reference/config/networking/virtual-service/).
 What [advance features](https://istio.io/latest/docs/tasks/traffic-management/) could be leverage to bring reliability to the microservices application?
 What other ISTIO CRDs could be leveraged?
+* :bulb: Create a Github Actions Workload to deploy the application code to the AKS cluster

 # Components
 ## Helm Chart